 The hidden symptoms of carbon monoxide poisoning

 According to the CDC, carbon monoxide poisoning is responsible for more than 20,000 visits to the emergency department and more than 400 deaths each year.

 The cure for carbon monoxide poisoning is to breathe in fresh air, Dr. Fertel says.
 Oftentimes, however, it’s difficult to know when there is a problem, and this is where the danger of this deadly gas lies.
 “Because the symptoms of carbon monoxide poisoning are often vague, people don’t realize they’re becoming sick,” Dr. Fertel says.

 Symptoms of low-level carbon monoxide poisoning include:

 At moderate levels of carbon monoxide exposure, symptoms include:

-“The important thing for people to know about carbon monoxide poisoning is if you start feeling these kind of symptoms or are just feeling a little ‘off,’ it’s important to get outside into fresh air,” Dr. Fertel says.
+“The important thing for people to know about carbon monoxide poisoning is if you start feeling these kinds of symptoms or are just feeling a little ‘off,’ it’s important to get outside into fresh air,” Dr. Fertel says.

 Always check the electric cords to make sure they are not frayed.
-Also, only purchase heaters that have been laboratory approved with an automatic shutoff feature in case the heater tips over.
+Also, only purchase heaters that have been laboratory-approved with an automatic shut-off feature in case the heater tips over.